 Corolla Adventure Golf is Corolla’s newest attraction!
 The 27-hole Corolla-themed mni-golf course offers challenging play for all ages.
 The Spin Zone bumper cars put a smile on everyone’s face whether you are watching from the side lines or participating in the bumper fun!

 Vacationers adore the Outer Banks for its unspoiled stretches of undeveloped shoreline, and some may not initially realize that this sporadic lack of development is completely intentional, and is the result of decades of careful environmental planning.
 While tourism flourished on the beaches, for generations, locals and visitors alike made inquiries and partnerships with government branches to ensure that certain areas of the Outer Banks would always remain pristine, unspoiled, and open to everyone.

 Discover wild Spanish Mustangs and our unique Barrier Island ecology on the Wild Horse Safari.
-Explore over 30 miles of "off road" beach, dune and sand trail and ride with a professional naturalist guide in a custom 4x4 open-air Safari Cruiser or or experience the Beach Cruiser and Kayak Safari combination tour to paddle in the placid waterways of the wildlife rich Currituck Sound.
-Beginner and intermediate paddles available.
+Explore over 30 miles of "off road" beach, dune and sand trail and ride with a professional naturalist guide in a custom 4x4 open-air Safari Cruiser, or our Off-road Segway Safari, or experience the Beach Cruiser and Kayak Safari combination tour to paddle in the placid waterways of the wildlife rich Currituck Sound.
 The Outer Banks Leader in off road Eco-Adventures!
 Where the Road Ends....The Adventure Begins.